-- 4. Put the wheelchair back completely on the floor and check that the seat edges on both sides are in the guide components. - 5.
-If your wheelchair is fitted with an angle adjustable and fold down backrest, pull up the backrest at the push-handles until the ratchet bolts engage in the lateral supports. - 6.
-Fold the foot plates down. - 7.
-Unfolding the backbrace, if present.
+- 4. An audible "click" must be heard.
+The wheelchair unfolds completely. - 5.
+Pull up the backrest at the push-handles until the ratchet bolts engage in the lateral supports (B). - 6.
+Fold the footrests down. - 7.
+If fitted, replace the backbrace by swinging it upwards.